 Because religion had such a strong influence on the daily lives of Appalachian residents, religious themes and hymns are prominent in Appalachian music.
 Many Appalachian songs were simply popularized versions of traditional English, Welsh, or Scottish ballads.
 New World ballads, on the other hand, or ballads written in North America, became just as popular as Old World ballads.
 New World ballads were frequently written about current events or regional news.
 As workers fought for higher wages and better working and living conditions, protest music crept into the Appalachian style, and ballads about mine disasters and workers’ strikes began to appear.

 When the first recordings were made in the 1920s, Appalachian music became more popular and well-known.
 Appalachian musicians who recorded had some success, but the start of the Great Depression pushed them back into obscurity.
-However, country music emerged not long after, influenced directly the Appalachian style.
+However, country music emerged not long after, influenced directly by the Appalachian style.
 The recordings from the mid- to late-twentieth century are frequently regarded as the beginnings of the country music genre.
 Bluegrass, which combined elements of traditional Appalachian music and emerging country music, became popular in the 1940s.